 Southern Hemisphere Mining Limited is an experienced minerals explorer in Chile, South America.
-Chile is the world's leading copper producing country and one of the most prospective regions of the world for major new copper discoveries.
-The Company's projects include the Llahuin Porphyry Copper-Gold Project, the Colina 2 Gold/Copper prospect near Llahuin, and the Los Pumas Manganese Project, all of which were discovered by the Company.
+Chile is the world's leading copper-producing country and one of the most prospective regions of the world for major new copper discoveries.
+The Company's projects include the Llahuin Porphyry Copper-Gold Project and the Los Pumas Manganese Project, both of which were discovered by the Company.